 How did it all start?

-Many will remember how the originally named English Riviera Centre (ERC) came into existence after Torbay Council working with the Tourism Industry in the late 70’s early 80’s saw an opportunity to extend the 10-week holiday season through promoting conferences and events.
+Many will remember how the originally named English Riviera Centre (ERC) came into existence after Torbay Council working with the Tourism Industry in the late 70’s early 80’s saw an opportunity to extend the 10-week holiday season by promoting conferences and events.

 At that time the main venues were the Town Hall, the Princess Theatre and the Festival Theatre.
 Increasingly these failed to meet the expectations of delegates and conference organisers in comparison with other venues which were being developed such as Harrogate.
 So a working group of leading hoteliers and councillors was formed to explore different options.